Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Lower Bound on Expected Simulation Cost

 \section{Lower Bound on Expected Simulation Cost}

-We derive lower bounds to the expected simulation cost for any simulation algorithm that can achieve the PGS guarantee.
+We derive lower bounds on the expected simulation cost for any simulation-optimization algorithm that can achieve the PGS guarantee.
 In this section, we prove that the expected simulation cost is lower bounded by $O(d\epsilon^{-2}\log(1/\delta))$.
-We acknowledge that the lower bound may not be exactly tight, but the proved lower bound results suggest the limits for all simulation algorithms to achieve PGS guarantee for general simulation optimization problems with convex structure.
+We acknowledge that the lower bound may not be tight, but the \revisee{proven} lower bound results suggest the limits for all simulation-optimization algorithms to achieve the PGS guarantee for general simulation optimization problems with convex structure.

-To prove lower bounds, basically, we construct several convex models that have similar distributions but distinct optimal solutions.
-Hence, any simulation algorithms need a large number of simulation runs to differentiate these models.
-The difference between two models is characterized by the Kullback–Leibler (KL) divergence between their distributions.
+To prove lower bounds, basically, we construct several convex models that are ``similar'' to each other but they have distinct optimal solutions, where the difference between two models is characterized by the Kullback–Leibler (KL) divergence between their distributions.
+Hence, any simulation-optimization algorithms need a large number of simulation runs to differentiate these models.
 More rigorously, the information-theoretical inequality in~\citet{kaufmann2016complexity} provides a systematic way to prove lower bounds of zeroth-order algorithms.
-Given a zeroth-order algorithm and an model $M$, we denote $N_x(\tau)$ as the number of times that $F(x,\xi_x)$ is sampled when the algorithm terminates, where $\tau$ is the stopping time of the algorithm.
+Given a zeroth-order algorithm and a model $M$, we denote $N_x(\tau)$ as the number of times that $F(x,\xi_x)$ is sampled when the algorithm terminates, where $\tau$ is the stopping time of the algorithm.
 Then, it follows from the definition that

 where $\mathbb{E}_M$ is the expectation when the model $M$ is given.
 Similarly, we can define $\mathbb{P}_{M}$ as the probability when the model $M$ is given.
-The following lemma is proved in~\citet{kaufmann2016complexity} and is the major tool for deriving lower bounds in this paper. \begin{lemma} For any two models $M_1,M_2$ and any event $\mathcal{E}\in\mathcal{F}_{\tau}$, we have
+The following lemma was proved in~\citet{kaufmann2016complexity} and is the major tool for deriving lower bounds in this paper. \begin{lemma} For any two models $M_1,M_2$ and any event $\mathcal{E}\in\mathcal{F}_{\tau}$, we have